Zensaburou/tumblrparser/README.md

 # Tumblr reblog data with Python and SQLite

-This is a fork of bellisk's tumblr scraping repo that uses sqlite instead of neo4j.
+This is a remake of Bellisk's tumblr scraping repo that uses sqlite instead of neo4j.
+The original which uses Neo4j can be found [here](https://github.com/bellisk/tumblrgraphing/blob/master/tumblr_graphing.py)

 ## Usage

-1. Download Neo4j from [http://www.neo4j.org/](http://www.neo4j.org/) if you don't already have it, start the server and open [http://localhost:7474](http://localhost:7474).
+You will need sqlite3 in order to use this script.
-2. Run the script from the terminal with `python tumblr-graphing.py [URL of post]`.
+Run the script from the terminal with `python tumblr-graphing.py [URL of post]`.

-The nodes in the graph represent Tumblr users and are labelled "poster", "reblogger" and "source" (someone from whom the post was reblogged).
-Currently the only relationship in the graph is "reblogged from", with any text added by the reblogger included in the relationship as "comment".
+Data is saved to a `notes` table with the `reblogger` and `source` attributes.
+The original poster will have a `source` value of `none`.